JVHallam/kata_azure_pipelines/readme.md

 ## Conditional stage insertion:

 * Use conditional insertion to
-    * Insert an extra stage, if there's 3 parameters
+    * Insert an extra stage, if there's 3 values in the "siteCodes" parameter
     * This just echos "BONUS STAGE GET"

 * Run the pipeline with:
-    * sa01, zz09, je03         -> Should have 4 stages ( including the bonus )
+    * default values           -> Should have 5 stages ( first, 3 generated, bonus )
-    * The default 3 site codes -> Should skip one stage ( zz04 ) and create a 4th stage, the bonus stage will skip
-    * sa01, zz04, zz09, je03   -> Should have 4 stages, zz04 is skipped, it doesn't have the bonus stage
+    * test                     -> Should have 2 stages ( first and one generated one )

 ## Conditions
 * Give the stage block a condition